learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   What time does the classroom Zoom open every morning?
   8:45am
   What is the tech stack at LEARN?
-Tech stack would be javascript and rail What terminal command will show you all the content of your current directory?
+Tech stack would be javascript and rail

+  What terminal command will show you all the content of your current directory? ls

   How do you open your text editor from the terminal?

   In HTML and CSS, what is the difference between a class and an id?

   What is an HMTL attribute?

   What is CSS?

   What is git?

   What is your personal plan if you find yourself without internet?

 ### Git Terms and Commands